ericswpark/android-decrapifier/README.md

 Note that this is not possible for packages that were force-deleted.
 If you want to restore these, factory reset your device.

+### Q: Some packages give me a failure result.
+Why?

+A: While testing, I've found that Android Lollipop (or older) devices only support removing apps, not disabling them.
+If this is the case, try changing force delete to true.